 The next section of trail dips in and out of even larger sandy washes and desert drainages as the trail continues to head north.
 There will be many times where you lose and gain anywhere from 20 to 50 feet of elevation.
 The trail here is a bit narrow and there are some round logs placed in the trail to prevent erosion which you must run over, but it is mostly clear of the rocks present in the first section.

 You will wind through the desert and around some neat boulder formations before dropping down near Granite Tank, the location of the Jackass Junction Aid Station.
-From there, you will take the brand new Pemberton Trail leaving the Jackass aid station which winds parallel to the old Pemberton trail jeep road.
-This is now a slightly downhill and winding trail that will take you to the next aid station located at the north road crossing.
+From there, you will take the newly re-aligned (2013) Pemberton Trail leaving the Jackass aid station which winds parallel to the old Pemberton trail jeep road.
+This section is a gradually downhill single track that winds to the next aid station located at the North road crossing.

 The Rattlesnake Ranch Aid Station (sponsored by Surprise Running Club) is located on the south side of the road crossing and is only 1.5 miles from Jeadquarters.
 From here the trail winds its way towards Jeadquarters on a more narrow trail, dipping in and out of a series of sandy washes that are only a couple of feet high.